robertkrimen/godocdown/README.markdown

 	// A boolean indicating whether the given package is a command or a plain package

 	.Name
-	// A string containing the name of the package/command
+	// The name of the package/command (string)

+	.ImportPath
+	// The import path for the package (string)

 --
 **godocdown** http://github.com/robertkrimen/godocdown